Free from UK Landlines

 Email: ruralpayments@defra.gov.uk

-(Q) Can I get a licence which covers multiple shipments?
+(Q) If I need a licence, can I get a licence which covers multiple shipments?

 (A) Nobody can decide that other than you.
-If you are thinking of having one licence covering sveral different shipments, then be warned thatm if the Customs Clearance agent/broker accidently exhausts the whole licence, then this will cause you major problem, when importing the remaining rice that was supposed to be covered by that licence.
-The RPA (mentioned above) should be able to confirm all of this
+If you are thinking of having one licence covering several different shipments, then be warned that if the Customs Clearance agent/broker accidently exhausts the whole licence, then this will cause you major problem when importing the remaining rice that was supposed to be covered by that licence.
+The RPA (mentioned above) should be able to confirm all of this. ukimports

-- Schedule 8, Group 1specifies when food of a kind is used for human consumption is zero-rates.
+- Schedule 8, Group 1 specifies when food of a kind is used for human consumption is zero-rated, which is mostly ‘Basic unprocessed foodstuffs’.

 Please note: Any food items imported for any other purpose than human consumption may be subject to VAT, so please be sure to check before importing.
 Also any food being imported for a Commercial purpose, means that you will still need to have an EORI Number.

-Click here for further information on this subject.
+Click here for further information on the subject of EORI numbers.

 Other related pages: